axibase/axibase-charts/syntax/functions.md

 ### Description

-Requests the entity tags or properties for the entity or the entities specified by `entity`.
+Requests the entity tags or properties for the entity or the entities specified by the `entity` parameter.
-If `postBody` is specified, it is sent ignoring `entity` and `propertyType`.
+If `postBody` is specified, `entity` and `propertyType` parameters are ignored.
-It requests entity tags if `$entity_tags` is specified as `propertyType` and properties otherwise.
+Function requests entity tags if `$entity_tags` is specified as `propertyType`, or otherwise requestes properties.
-Creates an option for each loaded tags or property object.
+Creates a selectable option for each loaded tag or property object.
-The value of the field found by `valueFieldPath` is assigned to option's value.
+The value of the field found by `valueFieldPath` is assigned to the option's value.
-The value of the field found by `textFieldPath` is assigned to option's text.
+The value of the field found by `textFieldPath` is assigned to the option's text.
-If `textFieldPath` is an array, it sequentially tries to find field by every path.
+If `textFieldPath` is an array, the function sequentially tries to find a field at each path.
-When field is found it is assigned to the option's text.
+When a field is found it is assigned to the option's text.
-If `callback` function is specified `valueFieldPath` and `textFieldPath` are ignored.
+If `callback` function is specified, the `valueFieldPath` and `textFieldPath` parameters are ignored.
-`callback` gets loaded tags/properties as argument and should return array of options, where at least value should be specified.
+`callback` gets loaded tags/properties as an argument and returns an array of options, where at least the value should be specified.

 ### Syntax
 ```